 As you apply for a mortgage, your lender may be pushing something called mortgage life insurance.
 Buying a home is costly enough, you probably want to know if mortgage life insurance is mandatory in Canada.
 If it's not mandatory, is it needed?

-We know it’s a letdown to think about what happens if you can’t pay your mortgage.
-But to protect your family and your new digs, it’s smart to provide them with a financial safety net.
+Fortunately, mortgage life insurance is not mandatory in Canada.
+That said, it's smart to think about what might happen if you can’t pay your mortgage.
+To protect your family and your new digs, mortgage life insurance can be a good option.

-Mortgage life insurance is not mandatory in Canada, fortunately.
+Mortgage life insurance is not mandatory in Canada.
 You might still want to consider some form of life insurance, though, just in case you can’t make your payments anymore.

 That said, if your deposit is less than 20%, mortgage default insurance or CMHC insurance is mandatory.
-Very different from mortgage life insurance which helps cover payments for your new home (and its gorgeous oak floors), this protects your lender in the event you can’t pay because lenders need to protect their cash flow too.
+Mortgage default insurance is very different from mortgage life insurance, which helps cover payments for your new home (and its gorgeous oak floors).
+Mortgage default insurance protects your lender in the event you can’t pay.
+This is so lenders can protect their cash flow.

-Issued by the Canada Mortgage and Housing Corporation (CMHC), the lender pays the premium and then passes on the costs to you.
+Mortgage default insurance is issued by the Canada Mortgage and Housing Corporation (CMHC).
+The lender pays the premium and then passes on the costs to you.

 The good news is you don’t need life insurance to get a mortgage.

 Mortgage insurance products provided by your bank or mortgage lender will just pay off debt related to your mortgage.
 Your beneficiaries can't use the funds for anything else.
 Your lender usually will add the mortgage life insurance premiums on top of your regular mortgage payments.

 To get more perspective, let's run through all the options for mortgage life insurance so you can decide what you might need.